maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 INPUT "Type three numbers separated by commas ",A,B,C 30 PRINT "The total is "A+B+C

-The difference here is the way that the user's input is interpreted.
-The user can type three values on one line, separated by commas, as noted in the prompt.
+The difference here is the way that the user's input is handled, in this case user can type three values on one line separated by commas.
 They can also type a single value and press <return>, which will cause the `INPUT` to display two question marks and continue asking until all values are provided.
 In this example run, the user types one value per line:

     Enter three numbers to be summed...
     Type three numbers separated by commas?
 3